 • Visit the Galata Mevlevi House Museum, which is located at the base of the tower and showcases the history of the Mevlevi Order.

-Entry fee: 175 TL for adults.
+650 TL for adults.

-It is also possible to purchase a museum pass Turkey, which includes admission to over 300 museums and historical sites across the country.
+It is also possible to purchase a museum pass in Turkey, which includes admission to over 300 museums and historical sites across the country.

 The Grand Bazaar: A Shopper’s Paradise

+To fully immerse yourself in the historical fabric of Istanbul, a visit to the vibrant Grand Bazaar is a must.
 The Grand Bazaar is one of the oldest and largest covered markets in the world.
 The 15th century saw the construction of this building, which has served as a hub for trade and commerce ever since.
 Today, the bazaar is home to thousands of shops and stalls selling everything from jewelry and textiles to spices and souvenirs.

-What to do at Grand Bazaar:
+What to do at Grand Bazaar

 • Get lost in the maze of alleyways and discover hidden treasures.